dl7har/wifi_rotator/README.md

 ## Rotator for light weight antennas azimuth and elevation

-The Antenna rotator can be controlled via WEB interface (port 80) or hamlib NET rotctl (TCP port 4533).
+The Antenna rotator can be controlled via WEB interface (port 80) and hamlib NET rotctl (port 4533).
 - Access the web interface with /rotator?AZ=180&EL=20
 - You can use Gpredict to control via hamlib NET rotctl.